Estimating the strength of Lorentzian distribution in non-commutative geometry by solar system tests: Parameter constraints given by the solar system tests

 \subsection{Gravitational redshift}

-Consider an atom emitting a beam of light, which propagates from the surface of the Sun to an observer on the Earth.
+Considering that an atom emitting a beam of light, which propagates from the surface of the Sun to an observer on the Earth.
 Since the wavenumber $n=\nu\mathrm{d}\tau$ is a conserved quantity, where $\nu$ represents the frequency of the light and $\mathrm{d}\tau$ denotes the proper time interval, one could have